The Ultimate Guide to Reading People: 23 Tips Psychologists Swear By

 12. Observe breathing patterns.

 Breathing changes with emotions.
-Notice if someone’s breathing becomes fast and shallow – it often indicates stress or anxiety.
+Notice if someone’s breathing becomes fast and shallow, as it often indicates stress or anxiety.
 Conversely, deep, steady breathing suggests calmness and control.
 It’s a subtle but clear indicator of someone’s emotional state.

 13. Notice patterns of interruptions.

-People who frequently interrupt others might be trying to assert dominance or control the conversation.
-It’s a power play, showing little regard for others’ opinions.
+People who regularly interrupt everyone might be trying to assert dominance or control the conversation.
+It’s a power play, showing little regard for other people’s opinions.
 Conversely, those who rarely speak up might lack confidence or feel overpowered in the group dynamic.

 14. Look at their clothing and grooming.